AAGI-AUS/AAGIPalettes/README.md

 ### Viewing Colours

-{AAGIPalette} provides limited functionality for viewing and working with colours.
+{AAGIPalettes} provides limited functionality for viewing and working with colours.
 You can plot the colours or palettes in the package as follows.